 - Product description issues

-These are all common issues and you can fix them.
-For a deeper dive, I recommend you read our guide on duplicate content.
+These are all common issues for websites, and you can fix them.
+For a deeper dive (especially on what types of duplicate content cause problems for SEO), I recommend you read our guide on duplicate content.

 A Quick Primer on Meta Info and Duplicate Content Issues